oktadev/jhipster-microservices-example/README.md

 You can use Docker Compose to start everything if you don't want to start applications manually with Maven.

-1. Start Docker.
+1. Make sure Docker is running.
+2. Build Docker images for the `blog` and `store` applications by running the following command in both directories:

+    ```
+    ./mvnw package -Pprod docker:build
+    ```

-2. Open a terminal, navigate to the `docker` directory of this project, and run the following command:
+3. Open a terminal, navigate to the `docker` directory of this project, and run the following command:

     ```
     docker-compose up